-- Keeping Secrets Sucks: Sam's best friend, Reece, who is threatened by Sam's killers if he ever tells anyone about it.
+- Keeping Secrets Sucks: Sam's best friend, Reece, is threatened by Sam's killers if he ever tells anyone about the murder.
 Eventually, however, the guilt becomes too much for him to bear.

-- Police Are Useless: As is the national defense department.
+- Police Are Useless: The police mostly just hound Rizwan for being Muslim, as do the national defense department.

 - The Promise: Mandira tells Rizwan she'll marry him if he can find a place she hasn't seen in San Francisco.